-- b.
-What do these verses add to your understanding of your inheritance? - c.
+- c.
 The other important theme that you probably noted in 1 Peter 1:3-5 was God's preservation or protection.
 Using the Bible Concordance in the appendix and your Bible, identify other passages that speak of God's protection or preservation of His people from those things that would keep them from receiving their inheritance.
 List the verse and summarize briefly what it says.
 Use the words, "protection", "protect", "guard", "preserve", and "deliver" to find the verses.
 Two examples are given.
-Find two more. - i.
-1 Thess 5:23, 24 God will work to preserve my soul, body and spirit until the return of Christ. - ii.
-2 Timothy 4:18 - - iii.
-Jude 24 - - iv.
-Psalm 121: 5-8 The Lord will guard and protect me from all (ultimate) evil and will keep (guard/protect) my soul. - d.
-What do these verses add to your understanding of God's protection/preservation so that you can receive your inheritance? - 5.
-A final step in the process of validation is to look at what a commentary says about the passage you are studying.
+Find three more. - i.
+1 Thess 5:23, 24 God will work to preserve my soul, body and spirit until the return of Christ.

+ii.
+2 Timothy 4:18 - The Lord will deliver me from every evil deed and bring me safely to His heavenly kingdom.